 Before String could say anything, Caitlin turned his face so he was looking into her eyes.
 "String.
 I dunno if this helps or not, but I understand what Saint John was trying to do.
 Maybe he—maybe he made a mistake, but he did what he thought was right.
 Don't hold that against him, okay?"
 She smiled hesitantly at him, wondering what was going through Hawke's head at that moment.

 Finally, String said, "You're—you're right, Cait.
 Heck, if the roles were reversed and I'd been the one who didn't get picked up...I probably would've done the same thing."
 He leaned closer to her and kissed her gently on the cheek.
 "Thanks," he said, smiling at her.
 Then, he turned to his older brother.

 "Okay, Sinj," String said, and Saint John brightened at his brother's use of his long time nickname, "I—I forgive you.
-I'm just glad you're alive...and you're finally home!"
+I'm just glad you're alive, and that you're finally home!"
 Then the two men stood and walked over to each other, embracing in an emotional hug that Dom and Cait joined a few minutes later.

 "Caitlin," Saint John said, shaking his head, "whatever you've done to my little brother, please, don't stop!"